What’s happening with the building project?

 When will the campaign end?

-We are on track to having our campaign wrap-up at the end of 2017.
+We are on track to complete our campaign by the end of February 2019.

 Will you need more people to run the food bank?

 We anticipate with the increase in distribution and programs we will have a modest increase in our staffing level to support the volume.
 However, we also rely heavily on our dedicated volunteers – volunteerism will increase as well.
 Our new building will attract more volunteers and we are designing a facility that maximizes their interest, involvement and comfort.

 A later phase of the project may include this feature.
 Design plans exist, and the basic infrastructure for such a facility has been included in the renovations.
 Such a kitchen would serve several functions: food preparation; food preservation; educational purposes; job training and after-school programs, all of which would lead to the development of a more sustainable facility.